bytting/bookmarkd/README.md

 # bookmarkd
-Vimium friendly view of the bookmark bar in Chromium, running as a local service
+Vimium friendly view of the bookmark bar in Chromium, running as a local service on port 9898

 Platforms: Linux